Thornclaw1/commascript/README.md

 ## Writing the Infamous Hello World Program

 Start by making a new file.
-You can call it whatever you want, but make sure add the _.cscr_ file extension.
+You can call it whatever you want, but make sure to add the _.cscr_ file extension.

 Now to run the file, you will type `cs name_of_file.cscr`, and you will see it output 'Hello World!' to the console.